Some Questions for Bill Nye Six Years After Our ‘O’Reilly Factor’ Debate

 1. Explain why there’s no linkage in the entire known CO2-temperature history of the planet.

-2. Explain the lack of warming in real-time temperature data, and why so far I have been right.
+2. Explain the lack of warming in real-time temperature data and why I have been right so far.

 3. Make your forecast.
 You claim to be a leader yet refuse to take a stand.
 Instead you sit in the stands and never allow what you are saying to be verified.
 What kind of science is that?

-No need for another debate, though, for as Bill so eloquently says in his article, "Part of the solution to this problem or this set of problems associated with climate change is getting the deniers out of our discourse.“
+There’s no need for another debate, though, for as Bill so eloquently says, "Part of the solution to this problem or this set of problems associated with climate change is getting the deniers out of our discourse.“

-Real nice, huh?
-Let’s silence free speech and thought while we are at it!
+Real nice, eh?
+Let’s silence free speech and thought while we’re at it!

-I am not looking for another debate, since he has not answered the challenge I put to him in the first one.
+I am not looking for another debate, since he has not answered the original challenge I set forth.
 I want his forecast!
 Put up or shut up.

 Joe Bastardi is chief forecaster at WeatherBELL Analytics, a meteorological consulting firm.